gloveboxes/Azure-Sphere-Learning-Path/zdocs/Lab_1_Visual_Studio_and_Azure_Sphere/README.md

 	![](resources/vs-set-breakpoint.png)

-3. When the next timer event fires, the debugger will stop at the line you set the breakpoint on.
+3. When the next timer event triggers, the debugger will stop at the line you set the breakpoint.
 4. You can inspect variable values, step over code <kbd>F10</kbd>, step into code <kbd>F11</kbd>, and continue code execution <kbd>F5</kbd>.
 5. For more information on debugging then read [First look at the Visual Studio Debugger](https://docs.microsoft.com/en-us/visualstudio/debugger/debugger-feature-tour?view=vs-2019&WT.mc_id=github-blog-dglover)